d2l-ai/d2l-en/chapter_multilayer-perceptrons/generalization-deep.md

-Unlike classical linear models, which tend to have fewer parameters than examples, deep networks tend to be over-parameterized, and for most tasks are capable of perfectly fitting the training set.
+Unlike classical linear models, which tend to have fewer parameters than examples, deep networks tend to be over-parametrized, and for most tasks are capable of perfectly fitting the training set.
 This *interpolation regime* challenges